 - Public trading trusts with a corporation acting as a trustee.

 Like the R&D Tax Concession, companies are required to register annually with Innovation Australia before being able to claim a tax offset.
 Companies will need to register eligible R&D activities within 10 months after the income year in which the activity was conducted.

-AusIndustry is a specialist program delivery division in the Department of Industry, Innovation, Science, Research and Tertiary Education with responsibility for delivering the R&D Tax Incentive program on behalf of the Australian Government.
+AusIndustry is a specialist program delivery division in the Department of Industry with responsibility for delivering the R&D Tax Incentive program on behalf of the Australian Government.
 More information is available on their website.